Amsonia, blue star: planting and care

 Propagation: sowing, cutting, division

 Amsonia multiplies very easily by division of clumps in spring or early autumn, by sowing under cover in spring and by propagation by cuttings in early summer.
-We recommend division, because sowing is unpredictable.
+We recommend division, as sowing is unpredictable.

-Gorgeous colours of Amsonia hubrichtii in autumn!
+amsonia Stunning colours of Amsonia hubrichtii in autumn!

 Division